Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Conclusion

 \section{Conclusion}

-\sysname shows that courtroom-style deliberation yields a claim verification system that is accurate, interpretable, and auditable.
-The framework establishes that reliability in multi-agent LLM systems emerges from deliberative architecture rather than individual model capability, and that the courtroom provides a principled, empirically validated template for building such systems. \\ Despite strong empirical performance, the pipeline has several limitations.
-Computational cost is high due to argument mining, multi-round debate, role-switching, and repeated judicial evaluations, and run-level variance remains notable despite majority voting.
-KS stability relies on final confidence scores as a proxy for per-round distributions, limiting insight into intra-claim dynamics.
-Future work includes extending retrieval to live PubMed queries, applying the framework to other high-stakes domains such as scientific claim verification and regulatory compliance, and reducing token usage via early-exit mechanisms, retrieval filtering, and model distillation.
+\sysname{} shows that courtroom-style deliberation yields a claim-verification system that is accurate, calibrated, and auditable.
+By closing the loop between debate and retrieval, and policing it with procedural safeguards borrowed from legal practice, we establish that reliability in multi-agent LLM systems emerges from deliberative architecture rather than individual model capability, offering a principled, empirically validated template for high-stakes verification.
+Future work includes live PubMed retrieval, extension to other high-stakes domains, and token reduction via early-exit and distillation.